 1985 saw the introduction of The Well and GENie.
 GENie (General Electric Network for Information Exchange) was an online service created for GE.

-This was a critical moment in the history of social media in business and in general and, believe it or not, it was still used well into the late 1990s.
-It even had 350,000 users at its peak.
-It was later made redundant by the World Wide Web.
+This was a critical moment in the history of social media, in business and in general, and, believe it or not, GENie was still used well into the late 1990s.
+It had 350,000 users at its peak and was only made redundant by the development of the World Wide Web.

 4. Listverse makes its debut

 Year or period: 1986